Below you can find a complete list of Tasmanian animals. We currently track 117 animals in Australia (Tasmania) and are adding more every day!

 Endangered Animals in Australia (Tasmania)

-Tasmania was also home to the thylacine, also called the Tasmanian tiger or Tasmanian wolf.
+The state was also home to the thylacine, also called the Tasmanian tiger or Tasmanian wolf.
 This sand-colored marsupial was roughly the size and shape of a dog, with tiger-like stripes across its back.
+It’s believed there were around 5,000 thylacines in the country at the time of European settlement.
+Overhunting, habitat destruction, introduced animals such as the dingo, and foreign diseases including mange, all combined to quickly lead to the decline of the thylacine population.
 The last known specimen died in captivity in 1936.
 It is currently considered extinct.
 However, there continue to be unconfirmed sightings of the thylacine in Tasmania to this day.

 Tasmanian Animals List